SongminYu/python-package-template/README.md

-# Project Title
+# README

 This is a project template for a python package.

 ## Description

 This is a project template for a python package.
 Its is meant to be a starting point for your python package project.
 It provides a project structure that is easy to start with and can grow to support a wide variety of features.

 ## Getting Started

 ### Dependencies

 -   Python 3.8+
--   pipenv
 -   pytest
 -   pytest-cov
 -   pylint
+-   black

 ### Installing